New Japanese Restaurant In Singapore Lets You Dress Up In A Kimono Or Yukata While You Dine

 But what sets the dining experience here apart from others is that patrons can have an immersive Japanese experience while looking the part; Omakase diners get to don a kimono while other customers can wear a yukata while having their meal.

-The restaurant also provides props like wasaga aka traditional Japanese umbrellas, fans and hair accessories - perfect for photo taking.
+The restaurant also provides props like wasaga aka traditional Japanese umbrellas, fans and hair accessories that diners can use for their photo-taking session.

 Feeling fancy in my kimono, I headed into the private dining room ready to indulge in a 8-course omakase.